Is bribery illegal? You bet it is.

 It can be easy to be caught up in the drama of the moment and lose perspective.
 Stay calm, stubborn, and courteous.
 Then, balance the financial costs with the costs to your happiness, and do what’s going to be best for you.

 Either way, remember that at the end of the day, these shady encounters with officers in strange, wonderful countries nearly always end up making the best travel stories.

 Oh, and there’s no better way to bring up a “remember that time I bribed a Thai official so we could stay an extra month in Phuket” story than with some sweet swag.

 Like the “F*ck It” Phuket Unisex / Men’s Tank Top:

-Tell us about your travel bribes (and how it went) on Twitter @TanksGetAround!
+Tell us about your travel bribes (and how you handled them with lawyer help or otherwise) on Twitter @TanksGetAround!
 We’ll re-tweet our favorites.

 Isaac, previously the managing editor of an expat newspaper in Thailand, is a freelance writer, photographer drone pilot, adventurer, and all-in-all swell fella.
 Though currently based in Fairbanks, Alaska, he has traveled extensively in Europe, Asia, and Africa.
 Read his articles on TTGA, but also check out his wild travels at www.dicetravels.com.